pshriwise/obsidian_work_vault/Celeritas Notes.md

 - RNG
 	- unique RNG state for each thread
 	- no calls to RNG before allocating storage for secondaries (must know max N of secondaries a priori)
+- No spline interpolation with current interpolation approach!!